GoogleChrome/chrome-app-codelab/lab4_testing/README.md

 Lab 4 - Testing
 ===============

 We don't have a great testing story at the moment.
-Please give us as much feedback about what you need to test apps.
+Please let us know what you need to test apps.
+Any and all [feedback](https://docs.google.com/a/google.com/forms/d/1x3309vpp-KTiHqZWOCQhjVrIWxkm0wEBp2IWMG2ywbU/viewform?id=1x3309vpp-KTiHqZWOCQhjVrIWxkm0wEBp2IWMG2ywbU) welcome.